-University policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
+Machine shop course Photonics senior design students must complete a short machine shop course offered by the College of Optics and Photonics before the end of senior design present in the laboratory premises at any time.
 Violators will be asked to leave the laboratory premises.
 Since it is not possible to police this policy at all the times, violators will be working entirely at their own risk.